 A few considerations exist for businesses that are trying to use voice authentication.
 It is not a good idea to put all your trust in this single system or implement it without your workers’ input.

-Although voice authentication is powerful, it should not be used alone.
+Although it is powerful, it should not be used alone.
 A strong multi-factor authentication model can head off security threats.
 Adding voice authentication to an existing MFA system will increase the likelihood that your business can prevail against incursions.

 All the authentication in the world cannot help you if the sample data is not properly stored.
 Your business must develop secure storage for your biometrics so the data will not be leaked and used against you.